Social Care and Society

 Catherine’s research interests have centred on the interface between health care and social care, family care, mental health social care, and self-harm and suicide.
 She has led a series of funded research capability strengthening initiatives in Wales, England and more recently internationally.
 Her current research portfolio includes research on the social care needs of people serving custodial sentences and on release; the effects of COVID-19 on the social care workforce; self-harm surveillance in South Asia; mental health and social care; and, the use of routinely collected social care data.

-Catherine leads the NIHR Mental Health Social Care Research Incubator which will launch in January 2024.
+Catherine leads the NIHR Mental Health Social Care Research Incubator which will launched in January 2024.
 She is passionate about developing strong and sustainable careers and is supervisor and mentor to a number of emerging research leaders and early career researchers in the UK.

 Read Catherine’s research profile.